binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 "**Using four AMD Radeon HD6990 graphics cards**, _I am able to make about 15.5 billion guesses per second using the SHA-1 algorithm._"
 [Per Thorsheim](http://securitynirvana.blogspot.co.nz/2012/06/final-word-on-linkedin-leak.html)

+**Dibbe Edwards discusses** some excellent initiatives on how they do it at IBM  [https://soundcloud.com/owasp-podcast/dibbe-edwards-devops-and-open-source-at-ibm](https://soundcloud.com/owasp-podcast/dibbe-edwards-devops-and-open-source-at-ibm)

 **There is an excellent paper by the SANS Institute** on Security Concerns in Using Open Source Software for Enterprise Requirements that is well worth a read.
 It confirms what the likes of IBM are doing in regards to their consumption of free and open source libraries
 [http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305](http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305)